NotWearingPants/CTF-Writeups/writeups/Google-CTF-2020/hardware-basics/README.md

 This task was part of the 'Hardware' category at the 2020 Google CTF (during 22-23 August 2020).

-While I don't usually deal with hardware, I know that Google CTFs can be a great opportunity to learn new things, so after having a great time solving [Back to the Basics](../../Google-CTF-2018-Quals/back-to-the-basics) from 2 years ago, I decided to try it.
+While I don't usually deal with hardware, I know that Google CTFs can be a great opportunity to learn new things, so after having a great time solving [Back to the Basics](../../Google-CTF-2018-Quals/back-to-the-basics) from 2 years ago, I decided to try the challenge that was tagged "easy".

 ## The Challenge